RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

 --------------------------------

 1. Visualizing the data is a great way to interpret it.
 It allows the viewer to easily see trends or find outliers.
 A **histogram** is one way to visualize the standard deviation of a particular data set.
-To create a histogram in Google Sheets:

-a.
-Click on Insert then select Chart

-b.
-On the new Chart editor section, click on Chart Type and select histogram

-c.
-Edit the histogram columns to see the distribution of different columns by changing the series dropdown menu.

 2. When you have a data set covering the entire world, it can be interesting to extrapolate certain information.
 For instance, you can calculate which countries have the largest or smallest GNI, the income per capita of women and men, and so on.

 a.
 Remember, finding the maximum value of a column does not mean we know which country it corresponds to.
 Therefore, we can use the ``MATCH`` and ``INDEX`` functions to fix this problem.
 Let's find what country corresponds the maximum value of GNI.
 First, calculate the maximum GNI in cell M193, then in cell M194 type ``=MATCH(M193, M2:M192, 0)``.